26 Federal Plaza: Occupants

 Agencies located in the building include the Department of Homeland Security, the Department of Health and Human Services, the Social Security Administration, the Department of Housing and Urban Development, and the Federal Executive Board.
 The U.S. Citizenship and Immigration Services' New York field office is on the 7th floor, the Brooklyn field office is on the 8th floor and the Queens field office is on the 9th floor.
 The Federal Bureau of Investigation's New York field office is on the 23rd floor.
 The 12th floor is the site of an immigration court with hallways open to the public.

-In relation to the second administration of Donald Trump's mass deportation campaign, the 10th floor is used as a detention center, where people are held in crowded and unsanitary conditions.
-In September 2025, access to the building was barred to elected officials, who were arrested when they attempted to inspect the 10th-floor holding cells.

 Former President Richard Nixon rented a federal office in the building from 1980 to 1988.

+In 2026, the Army Corps of Engineers prepared to vacate the building according to a relocation directive based on the cost paid to the General Services Administration for occupancy of the government owned building.
+The move to a privately leased commercial building in Newark, New Jersey, would also consolidate the North Atlantic Division, currently based at Fort Hamilton in Brooklyn, with this branch.

 Artworks

-A controversy developed over the artwork by Richard Serra commissioned for the plaza in front of the building, Tilted Arc.
+Tilted Arc is an artwork by Richard Serra commissioned for the plaza in front of the building.
 Commissioned in 1979 and built in 1981, it was criticized both for its aesthetic values and for security reasons.
 It was removed in 1989, which resulted in a lawsuit and a trial.
-The piece remains in storage, as the artwork was site-specific, and the artist does not want it displayed in any other location.
+The piece was put in storage, as the artwork was site-specific, and the artist does not want it displayed in any other location.
 The removal and trial led to the creation of the Visual Artists Rights Act of 1990.

 After the removal of Tilted Arc, landscape artist Martha Schwartz re-designed the plaza.
 Other artworks connected with building include A Study in Five Planes/Peace (1965) by Alexander Calder and the Manhattan Sentinels (1996) by Beverly Pepper.
 In the James L. Watson Court of International Trade can be found Metropolis (1967) by Seymour Fogel and Eagle/Justice Above All Else (1970) by Theodore Roszak.

+ICE incidents

+Protesters have repeatedly assembled in Foley Square to protest the building's use for immigration enforcement in NYC during the second Trump presidency.

+August 14, 2025

+On August 14, 2025, five letters containing a white powder were found in the ninth floor of a mail room for ICE's Enforcement and Removal Operations (ERO).
+Two people were exposed to the powder, and hazmat teams responded.
+The powder was discovered to be non-hazardous after being sent to a lab for testing.